 GM confirmed that the upcoming Chevrolet Medium Duty conventional truck will “launch in 2018”.
-It is currently unclear whether the truck will be designated model year 2018 or 2019, but we believe it will be a 2019 MY.
+As such, the vehicles will likely be designated model year 2019.

-We expect the upcoming 2019 General Motors Medium Duty conventional truck to have a starting price in the $60,000 range for the work truck configuration and reach as much as $130,000 for the range-topping model.
+We expect the future General Motors Medium Duty conventional truck to have a starting price in the $60,000 range for the work truck configuration and reach as much as $130,000 for the range-topping model.

-Given that GM is co-developing its upcoming 2019 Medium Duty truck with Navistar, we expect that Navistar will also sell a version of the truck.
+Given that GM is co-developing its next Medium Duty truck with Navistar, we expect that Navistar will also sell a version of the truck.
 The final variant for Navistar could become the next-generation International Trucks DuraStar.

-The 2019 GM Medium Duty truck will likely be manufactured by Navistar in the United States of America.
+The future GM Medium Duty truck will likely be manufactured by Navistar in the United States of America.
 One of the more likely facilities to make the truck is Navistar’s Garland, Texas factory.

 Conventional Medium Duty trucks serve as platforms for a wide variety of commercial applications, such as traditional pickup trucks, emergency services, towing, dump truck, flatbed truck and cargo box truck.
 Some medium duty trucks are commonly used as a platform for both school buses and commercial buses.